hapax/hapax.github.io/assets/qgrav.md

 Spacetime curves on the left; matter moves on the right; the equality sign means they are giving each other instructions.
-This is not the only equation you can write down, and indeed there are many ways to generalize Einstein's equation.
-But all generalizations should only depend on the shape of things.
+This is not the only theory of gravity you can write down, and indeed, there are many ways to generalize Einstein's equation.
+But they should obey Einstein's insight that gravitational physics only depends on the shape of things.

 Physicists have a nice hack for enforcing this shape-only dependence.
 Clearly, the label of the point $P$ will depend on my labelling